phillycocoa/website/content/blog/meeting-format-changes.md

 So please feel comfortable sharing an issue and making use of the different expertise of your peers.
 You'll do the same for someone else down the line.

-Some other small tweaks you may notice at the meeting, include new name tags (be sure to pick one up at entrance and be sure to say hi to a new face!) as well as more food options (we'll be getting some pizzas as well as hoagie trays -- ping @zorn if you have any preferences or special requests).
+Some other small tweaks you may notice at the meeting, include new name tags (be sure to pick one up at entrance and be sure to say hi to a new face!) as well as more food options (we'll be getting some pizzas as well as hoagie trays -- fill our our [food survey](https://goo.gl/forms/mEWZFejNQykZaTSu2) to let your preferences or special requests be known).

 After the meeting please let us know how it went for you (Email <leadership@phillycocoa.org>).
 We value your feedback tremendously.